coraliemuller/metanetmap/docs/inp_out_mapping.rst

 - **log**:

-Provides more information about each step and the corresponding results.
+Logs provide more information about each step and the corresponding results.

 .. code-block:: none